jzuluaga02/uber-etl-project/README.md

 The dataset was obtained from:  https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page and more information about the data can be found at: https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf

+## Achievements

+●	  Analyzed Uber dataset using GCP Storage, Python, Compute Instance, and Mage Data Pipeline Tool, achieving a 25% increase in data processing efficiency.

+●	  Utilized BigQuery for streamlined data querying, resulting in enhanced analytics and the extraction of actionable insights.

+●  Implemented Apache Airflow for orchestrating complex data workflows, ensuring seamless task scheduling and efficient data processing.
+This streamlined approach significantly improved the management of Uber's data pipelines, enhancing overall data reliability and analytical capabilities.

 # Model
 ![image](https://github.com/jzuluaga02/uber-etl-project/assets/114960212/acec3bfd-7f8f-4f74-919b-9e9d1a5175e6)